Dasharo/docs/docs/variants/talos_2/hardware-matrix.md

 | **Power Supply**               | Corsair TX550M                                                |
 | **Power Control**              | Sonoff S20 switch                                             |
 | **Remote Control**             | OpenBMC                                                       |

+> Note: for single CPU testing the 2nd CPU is dismantled.

 Following RAM configurations were tested and are proved to be properly initialized.